Welcome to Girlfriend Collective

-Our factory is SA8000 certified, which you can read about here, and view our certification here.
+Our factory is SA8000 certified (view our certification here).
 This certification promises that our operation adheres to those super strict regulations that keep factory employees well-paid, safe, and living healthy lives.

 Our recycled fabric is certified Standard 100 by Oeko-Tex, the world’s leader in testing fabrics to regulate harmful substances.
 They make sure every fabric’s origin and contents are totally upfront, so you know exactly what you’re putting on your body.
 See our certifications here.

 Is your recycled polyester BPA free?

 Yes, it is.
 We understand why you’d want to check because there is a lot of confusion about what kind of plastic is floating around (pun very much intended), so let’s talk about it.
 Plastics that contain BPA are polycarbonates, or the type of plastic specifically used in reusable water bottles.

 Our recycled PET is polyethylene terephthalate and is used in single-use water bottles and food containers.
 This type of plastic has been repeatedly tested for over 30 years for its safety.
 We say if it’s safe for your sandwich, it’s safe for your legs.